MicrosoftDocs/cloud-adoption-framework/docs/security/business-resilience.md

 ---
 # Business resilience

 An organization can never have perfect security, but it can become resilient to security attacks.
-We aren't immune to all health and safety risks in the physical world.
-And like the physical world, the data and information systems we operate are never 100% safe from attacks.
+Like we are never perfectly immune to all health and safety risks in the physical world, the data and information systems we operate are also never 100 percent safe from all attacks all the time.

 Focus your security efforts on increasing the resilience of business operations in the face of security incidents.
 These efforts can reduce risk and enable continuous improvements in security posture and your ability to respond to incidents.